-Quality indicators/criteria 1-10 3.1 umber of full-time teaching staff, occupied exclusively at the institution, eir fields of expertise, adequately support the programme of study.
-8 3.2 nembers of teaching staff for each course have the relevant form nental qualifications for teaching the course, including the following: nal and 3.2.1 Subject specialization 6 3.2.2 Research and Publications within the discipline 6 3.2.3 Experience / training in teaching in higher education 8 3.3 The pr ogramme attracts visiting professors of recognized academic standing.
-8 3.4 The sp study. pecialisations of visiting professors adequately support the programme of 8 3.5 Special teaching staff and special scientists have the necessary qualifications, adequate work experience and specialisation to teach a limited number of courses in the programme of study.
-3.6 time s programme of study, the ratio of the number of courses taught by full-taff, occupied exclusively at the institution, to the number of courses by part-time staff, ensures the quality of the programme of study.
-8 3.7 atio of the number of students to the total number of teaching staffets and safeguards the programme's quality.
-9 3.8 The tea aching load allows for the conduct of research and contribution to 7 3.9 programme's coordinator has the qualifications and experience to nate the programme of study.
+Quality indicators/criteria 1-10 3.1 The number of full-time teaching staff, occupied exclusively at the institution, and their fields of expertise, adequately support the programme of study.
+8 3.2 nembers of teaching staff for each course have the relevant form nental qualifications for teaching the course, including the following: nal and 3.2.1 Subject specialization 6 3.2.2 Research and Publications within the discipline 6 3.2.3 Experience / training in teaching in higher education 8 3.3 The pro ogramme attracts visiting professors of recognized academic standing.
+8 3.4 The specialisations of visiting professors adequately support the programme of 8 study.
+8 3.5 Special teaching staff and special scientists have the necessary qualifications, 8 adequate work experience and specialisation to teach a limited number of courses in the programme of study.
+8 3.6 In the programme of study, the ratio of the number of courses taught by full- time staff, occupied exclusively at the institution, to the number of courses taught by part-time staff, ensures the quality of the programme of study.
+8 3.7 The ratio of the number of students to the total number of teaching staff 9 supports and safeguards the programme's quality.
+9 3.8 The teaching load allows for the conduct of research and contribution to 7 society.
+7 3.9 rogramme's coordinator has the qualifications and experience to nate the programme of study.
 9